anm/anm.github.com/blog/_posts/2011-07-18-MongoDB-Marketing.md

 Where did this tutorial come from?
 Well it was made by <a href="http://openmymind.net/about">Karl Seguin</a>.
 Why?
-I don't know but presumably he enjoyed using it and could see that mongo was something people were interested in learning.
+I don't know but presumably he enjoyed using it and could see that Mongo was something people were interested in learning.
 He may well have thought that because of hacker news activity.
 Maybe he wanted to get a job.